Table of Contents

 Axon pathways originating from ganglia are called the Peripheral Nervous System and those that originate from the nuclei are considered CNS tracts.

 Most ganglion cells are sensory neurons that collect information from nerves.
-The nuclei, in turn, contains grey matter (where information is processed).
+The nuclei, in turn, contain grey matter (where information is processed).

 - Ganglia and the nuclei are both a very important part of the nervous system and they are both involved in the process of signal transmission.